-- Work by State Utility Cost (DOT Form 224-301 EF)

-- Work by State Shared Cost

-- Work by Utility State Cost (DOT Form 224-072 EF)

-- Work by Utility Shared Cost

-- Work by Utility Lump Sum State Cost

-1. Utility Preliminary Engineering Agreement - Work by Utility

-Standard form agreements are used when preliminary engineering is performed by the utility's own forces or by a consultant retained by the utility, and some or all of the cost is WSDOT's responsibility.
+- Work by State Utility Cost (DOT Form 224-301 EF) - Work by Utility State Cost (DOT Form 224-072 EF) - Utility Preliminary Engineering Agreement Work by Utility Standard form agreements are used when preliminary engineering is performed by the utility's own forces or by a consultant retained by the utility, and some or all of the cost is WSDOT's responsibility.
 The standard form agreement is used whenever possible; however, unique circumstances may require the use of a nonstandard agreement.
 If a standard form agreement is altered in any way after the statement "IT IS MUTUALLY AGREED AS FOLLOWS," it is a nonstandard agreement and requires "approval as to form" by the Attorney General's Office (AGO).
-AGO approval as to form is also required if the exhibit changes the terms of the standard form agreement.

-2. Utility Preliminary Engineering Agreement - Work by State

-Standard form agreements are used when a utility requests that WSDOT include utility relocations or construction of its facilities in the WSDOT project contract.
+AGO approval as to form is also required if the exhibit changes the terms of the standard form agreement. - 2.
+Utility Preliminary Engineering Agreement Work by State Standard form agreements are used when a utility requests that WSDOT include utility relocations or construction of its facilities in the WSDOT project contract.
 In these cases, at least a minimal amount of preliminary engineering work will have to be performed by WSDOT.
 The financial responsibility may be the utility's or WSDOT's, depending on the utility's property rights.
 Even if WSDOT is not doing the actual design of the utility's facilities, WSDOT should recover the costs it incurs to incorporate the utility's plans into WSDOT's project contract unless the costs are WSDOT's responsibility.